EthanJWright/agent_parse/README.md

 This will parse the log file `input/haiku.txt`, filter the nodes based on the flags "executing" and "adding", and exclude nodes without any output.

+## Chain with Open AI (again)

+Use Chat GPT, or an [AI Formatting Tool](https://github.com/EthanJWright/ai_format) to take the output of Agent Parse and turn it into a summarized easy to work with document.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.